Student Success, Excellence and Technology Fee (SSETF) Information

 The Chancellor has authorized SJSU SSETF per Executive Order 1078.

-For materials related to the fee proposal, please refer to the following materials:
+For materials related to the fee proposal, please refer to the following: